 As a backbencher in Parliament, he constantly raised the problems surrounding the very emotional subject of Stillbirth in Parliament and was active in trying to get “selective dorsal rhizotomy” (SDR) routinely commissioned by the NHS.
 SDR is a life-changing operation that massively increases mobility for many children with cerebral palsy.

 Chris has been a member of the Public Accounts Committee and the European Scrutiny Committee.
-He has formerly sat on numerous Bill Committees and he was Co-Chairman of the All-Party Parliamentary Group for Sport and the All-Party Parliamentary Group for Football.
+He has formerly sat on numerous Bill Committees, he was Co-Chairman of the All-Party Parliamentary Group for Sport and the All-Party Parliamentary Group for Football and has Chaired the All-Party Group for Learning Disabilities.

 A fierce Eurosceptic, Chris was Co-Chairman of the Fresh Start Project – which sought to renegotiate a new relationship for the UK in the European Union, he was Chairman of the European Research Group of Conservative MPs and coordinated the letter to the Prime Minister, signed by 105 other MPs, that asked for a drastic cut to onshore wind farm subsidies and as well as coordinating the campaign in parliament to achieve this cut.